The Ultimate Guide to Affiliate World Asia 2019 – Bangkok

 Along with these arenas, there are lots of fights at temples, on the streets (organized, don’t worry), at random event halls… it’s everywhere as long as you’re looking for it.
 Ask the reception at your hotel to see if there are any local matches or events happening nearby.

-Decide to hop in the ring for a quick Muay Thai bout that didn't work out?
-Don't sweat - Thailand is famous for its high-quality medical care!
+You've never ridden a scooter before but thought, hey when in Thailand!
+If that plan didn't work out don't worry, Thailand is famous for its high-quality medical care!
 In fact, it’s so highly regarded that it’s become a popular tourist destination for those seeking reliable, affordable care.
 Some hospitals even feel like 5-star hotels.

 We hope you don’t need to use this list… but if you’re in the market for a quick amputation, some casual brain surgery or maybe just a checkup, there are few better places in the world.
 Here are a few of Bangkok's best:

-Fun fact: medical tourism is actually an ancient practice!
+Fun fact: medical tourism in Thailand is not new!
 Thousands of years ago, Greek pilgrims traveled to the Saronic Gulf territory of Epidauria, which was believed to be the location of a healing god’s sanctuary.
-(They were probably disappointed.)

 Street markets are the juxtaposition of the calm floating markets Thailand is famous for: they’re often hectic, busy and full of people who have something they need to do right now, and you’re in their damn way!
 Don’t be discouraged, though.
 There’s hardly a more authentic experience than picking up some street food while perusing flowers and trinkets amongst the locals.